itfrombit/osx_handmade_minimal/README.md

     make osx_asset_builder

 and then execute the osx_asset_builder command line program.
 This will create the .hha files.
-From then on, you can just run 'make' to build the application bundle.
+From then on, you can just run 'make' from the code directory (Note: not the cpp/code directory!) to build the application bundle.

+If you already have packed asset files, you can just copy them to the data subdirectory and skip building and running the osx_asset_builder.

 You can then either run 'handmade' directly, or 'open Handmade.app'.
 The advantage of running 'handmade' directly is that debug console output